Trans-Tech-Tent/TechTent/corporate.md

 If you are a member of the company the board can be reached at [board@transtechtent.com](mailto:board@transtechtent.com).

 Membership of the company is open to any transgender individual and bears no annual charge.
-Please send your membership appliction to [secretary@transtechtent.com](mailto:secretary@transtechtent.com), detailing your name, postal address (P.O. boxes are acceptable), preferred contact email, and a short summary of why you'd like to become a company member.
+Please send your membership application to [secretary@transtechtent.com](mailto:secretary@transtechtent.com), detailing your name, postal address (P.O. boxes are acceptable), preferred contact email, and a short summary of why you'd like to become a company member.

-Your attention is drawn to section 5 of the company articles for information on the rights and responsibilites of membership.
+Your attention is drawn to section 5 of the company articles for information on the rights and responsibilities of membership.
 If you are present in our Discord server please also send your account name so we can add the appropriate roles to your account.

-You are required to notify us if any of your details change to allow us to make appropriate ammendments to the register of members.
+You are required to notify us if any of your details change to allow us to make appropriate amendments to the register of members.